kledisforgoli/Bloggie/README.md

 # Bloggie
 A blog post management platform, written in .NET Core, SQL Server, Entity Framework Core, Bootstrap, HTML + CSS.
 Admins can CRUD tags, blog posts and users.
-Normal users can see blog posts, commend and like them.
+Normal users can see blog posts, comment and like them.

 [Demo Video](https://github.com/user-attachments/assets/7a77749d-e54b-4c02-94a9-b7eae3922a27)